-This guide is here to help.
-I’ll walk you through the process step by step, from generating the xnxn matrix matlab plot pdf to exporting it as a high-quality PDF file.
+This guide takes you through the whole process.
+Step by step.
+You’ll generate the Xnxn matrix matlab plot pdf and export it as a high-quality PDF file, simple, fast, no fuss.

 Finally, we’ll save it in the universally compatible PDF format.